Link to Amanda's Home page

 ARTIST STATEMENT

-Balance is another area I like to explore - I love exploring the movement and tension that balance brings.
-Surface texture and patterns also fascinate me, the way these markings can both highlight the shape of the piece and gives it depth and personality.
-For me, texture also marks a piece with 'made-by-hand' stamp.
+Surface texture and patterns also fascinate me, and the way these markings can both highlight the shape of the piece and give it depth and personality.
+Texture also stamps a piece as 'made-by-hand'.

 PROCESS

-A quick pencil drawing of an image in my mind is usually my starting point.
+My starting point is often a quick pencil drawing of an image in my mind.
 Sometimes I'll make a small clay 'maquette' which then acts as a first draft for the larger piece.
-The next stage of 'roughing out' the sculpture is a fairly quick process - creating something from nothing and watching it suddenly come to life can be very exciting.
-The next stage is when time slows and the process becomes more meditatative, as I modify and tweak, and then finish the surface.
+The next stage, 'roughing out', is a relatively quick process.
+Creating something from nothing and watching it suddenly come to life can be very exciting.
+The process becomes more meditatative in the final stage, as I tweak and modify the piece and its finished surface.

 BACKGROUND

-Amanda Harrison was born in London and grew up in the Blue Mountains and in Sydney.
-Sculpture has never been far from her hands, including a major work in her final year of high school and a clay animation film at university.
+I was born in London and grew up in the Blue Mountains and in Sydney.
+Sculpture has never been far from my hands, including a major work in my final year of high school and a clay animation film at university.

-Whilst travelling and working, Amanda completed a Certificate of Sculpture in the evenings at the Kensington and Chelsea College, London.
-Back in Sydney, during careers in writing and graphic design, she continued to build her sculptural practice through self-education, studio workshops and TAFE courses under the guidance of well-known artists.
+Whilst travelling and working, I finished a Certificate of Sculpture in the evenings at the Kensington and Chelsea College, London.
+Back in Sydney, chasing careers in writing and graphic design, I continued to build my sculptural practice through self-education, studio workshops and TAFE courses under the guidance of well-known artists.

-Ten years ago she finally set up her own studio in Greenwich, Sydney, where she now works in clay, wax and marble.
-She fires her ceramic pieces in her electric kiln (solar-powered) and sends her waxes to the foundry to be cast into metal.
+When I finally set up my own studio in Greenwich, Sydney, I felt I'd found my true calling.
+I work in clay, wax and marble.
+I fire my ceramic pieces in my electric kiln (mainly solar-powered) and send my waxes to the foundry to be cast into metal.

-She has exhibited widely and been accepted into numerous competitions, including Ravenswood Women’s Art Prize.
-She has won many awards, recently winning the Acquisitive Prize for Small Sculpture at Sculpture in the Gardens (Mudgee) and the Abstract Sculpture Prize at Royal Arts Show (Sydney).
+I've exhibited widely and been accepted into numerous competitions, including Ravenswood Women’s Art Prize.
+I've been lucky enough to win quite a few awards, recently winning the Acquisitive Prize for Small Sculpture at Sculptures in the Garden at Mudgee, and the Abstract Sculpture Prize at Sydney Royal Arts Show.
 Other recent awards include the Acquisitive Prize at Sculpture Bermagui, and Emerging Artist Award at Sculpture for Clyde, Batemans Bay.

-Amanda is currently on the committee for The Sculptors Society, and has been the convenor of the annual Greenwich Village Arts Trail for the past 11 years.
+I'm currently on the committee for The Sculptors Society, and I've been the convenor of the annual Greenwich Village Arts Trail for the past 12 years.

 "Art opens our eyes to see and our brain to imagine."
 (Unknown author)